0xflux/Wyrm/Milestones.md

 ### 0.5

+1) [ ] Is the error.log working and the panic hook?
-1) [ ] Remove the `.env`, and put instructions in the docs, makes it easier over time..
+2) [ ] Remove the `.env`, and put instructions in the docs, makes it easier over time..
-2) [ ] DLL needs thread start in `DLLMain`
+3) [ ] DLL needs thread start in `DLLMain`
-3) [ ] Create custom DLL exports when staging a DLL, which would make it useful for DLL SOH/side loading
+4) [ ] Create custom DLL exports when staging a DLL, which would make it useful for DLL SOH/side loading
    1) [ ] Maybe this should be configurable by the TOML, so each payload can have its own name can can be built individually (or all payloads can be built at once)
    2) [ ] Can use a macro to write the function exporting the function name
       1) [ ] Option per function for it to run Wyrm, or alternatively it is a junk function (not sure how to macroise that for random things?
 Maybe thats a bad idea)
-4) [ ] Build implant as svc
+5) [ ] Build implant as svc
-5) [ ] Multiple profiles for listener and implant
+6) [ ] Multiple profiles for listener and implant
-6) [ ] Admin URI can be configured specifically in the profile - this will help defeat a little CTI
+7) [ ] Admin URI can be configured specifically in the profile - this will help defeat a little CTI
-7) [ ] Number of downloads for staged resources
+8) [ ] Number of downloads for staged resources
-8) [ ] String stomping options on built binary
+9) [ ] String stomping options on built binary
-9) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.
+10) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.

 ### 0.5.1